 Step 5: Leaning forward

 To lean forward, push down the skateboard with the tips of your feet.
 This action moves one front and back wheel inwards, causing the skateboard to turn.
 To control the direction, move your shoulders inwards.

 Note that you can’t stand straight on your board as carving requires enough weight to shift the wheels’ direction.
-Thus, you have to lean in front of you with your chest and shoulders.
+Thus, you have to lean in front of yourself with your chest and shoulders.
 Also, spread your arms and bend your knees slightly to help you maintain balance during the turning motion.